Higher Diploma in Hospitality Management

 Students are required to complete a mandatory Work-based Experience Unit (Internship).
 Details regarding internship arrangements, requirements and industry partners are available here.

-1. Understand fundamental service marketing concepts, key areas of customer satisfaction, service quality and customer service skills;
+• Discuss the fundamental services marketing concepts, key areas of customer satisfaction, service quality and customer service skills;

-6. Understand the external factors and operational issues which affect the success of event management;
+• Distinguish the external factors and operational issues that affect the success of event management;

-7. Understand the operations, processes, staff training, menus and meal services of restaurant.
+• Discover the operations, processes, staff training, menus and meal services of restaurant;

-8. Apply subject knowledge and understand to address familiar and unfamiliar problems, through research into the problems and issues facing commercial hospitality organizations or the wide aspects of the contemporary hospitality industry;
+• Apply subject knowledge and understanding to address familiar and unfamiliar problems, through research into the problems and issues facing commercial hospitality organizations or the wide aspects of the contemporary hospitality industry.

 Admission Criteria